 Highly parallel computing with GPUs is being increasingly recognised as an ideal solution to the problem of resource limitation and cost of traditional supercomputers.
 Their many-core architecture makes them ideal parallel processors capable of delivering a very appealing number of floating point operations per second.
-In addition, their origin in consumer gaming means that GPUs deliver high performance at a very attractive price point.
+Also, their origin in consumer gaming means that GPUs deliver high performance at a very attractive price point.
 Originally designed for displaying three-dimensional images and outputting them to a display, the shader pipeline of the GPU is now used for general purpose computing, rather than being hardwired solely to do graphical operations.
 Powerful software development frameworks have emerged to support GPU-based computing.

 The emerging standard is OpenCL, which is designed for portable, parallel programming of heterogeneous systems combining CPUs and GPUs, and has the potential to unlock the performance benefits of many-core hardware for scientific applications.
-The key advantage of OpenCL over other frameworks is that it allows you to utilise all resources available, maximising the compute performance and cost-to-performance ratio of your computational resources.
+The key advantage of OpenCL is that it allows you to utilise all resources available, maximising the compute performance and cost-to-performance ratio of your computational resources.
 OpenCL is also the only truly portable and vendor-neutral programming model for GPU and multi-core CPU programming.

 The process of efficiently porting serial code to any parallel programming language can be challenging, and OpenCL is no different.
 It requires a programmer with excellent knowledge of the underlying hardware architectures and optimisation techniques for parallel computing.
 GPU computing is fairly new and device drivers can also be unstable.
-However, the support from vendors and a worldwide community of developers is shaping these frameworks for use in commercial applications.
+However, the support from vendors and developers is shaping these frameworks for use in commercial applications.